 Every Windows version has its own set of issues, and there are some which take a long time to resolve.
 One such error is where the USB printer goes missing.
-It applies to Windows 10 1903 and Windows 10 2004.
 The exact error message is:

 In this post, we will show how you can resolve this issue using a workaround.